 Advertiser Disclosure: This site is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.

-Booking LATAM awards these days usually requires booking 360 days before departure, when the schedule just opens up since LATAM makes a ton of seats available then… and then they pull all of those way within a few days.
+Booking LATAM awards these days usually requires booking 360 days before departure, when the schedule just opens up since LATAM makes a ton of seats available then… and then they pull all of those away within a few days.
 Some routes, like Los Angeles to Santiago, are rarely available using miles.
 The Lima to New York JFK is bookable – though not always.

 But just how stingy is LATAM?
 They have over 20 daily flights between Lima and Cusco and none of them are available for mileage redemption using oneworld airlines.
 It is absolutely ridiculous.
-The flight is less than an hour – so it would cost just 4.5k British Airways Avios and less than $5 USD in taxes/fees… but LATAM has decided to charge a premium on this route and make literally zero seats available closer to departure… meanwhile Avianca has a ton of seats available for mileage redemptions throughout their network.
+The flight is about an hour – so it would cost just 4.5k British Airways Avios and less than $5 USD in taxes/fees… but LATAM has decided to charge a premium on this route and make literally zero seats available closer to departure… meanwhile Avianca has a ton of seats available for mileage redemption throughout their network.

 Would it kill LATAM to release at least one seat on a few of their Lima to Cusco flights?
 Would it?